joshcanhelp/josh-to-11/input/posts/2022/2022-01-11-generate-eleventy-posts-with-hygen.md

 Each field needs a prompt in the `prompt.js` file for the generator.
 Most of these are just basic inputs but I took a look at the library Hygen uses for the prompts and ... [wow](https://github.com/enquirer/enquirer)!
 The number of field types is *mind-blowing*!

+One great feature of this library is the ability to write custom validation code.
+I use this for checking to make sure I'm not skipping required fields, like the title.
+The logic is simple here: return `true` if it passes validation or a string error message if not.
+See the next code block for how I'm using it for titles.

 I'll be honest, I'd like to spend a day thinking of things to add to posts just so I can use more of these prompts but that's another day.
 For now, everything is a basic input besides tags.
 Here's the start of the prompt file:

 ```js